 The Cox’s Bazar district on Bangladesh's southeast coast has hosted Rohingya refugees fleeing targeted violence in neighbouring Myanmar's Rakhine state since 1978.
-The latest campaign of violence, which began on 25 August 2017, has provoked an unprecedented exodus.
+The most recent campaign of violence, which began on 25 August 2017, has provoked an unprecedented exodus.

 This influx of refugees has come on top of 75,000 Rohingya who arrived after another spike in violence against them in October 2016.
 Most of the refugees live in makeshift settlements, UNHCR-registered camps or among the host community.
 Three years on from the mass exodus, their futures are still uncertain.

-We first established a mission in Bangladesh in 1985 and have had a continuous presence in the country since 1992.
-Before August 2017, we had one project in Kutupalong, Cox’s Bazar; we now run multiple hospitals, primary health centres, and health posts in and around camps on the peninsula.
+MSF started working in Bangladesh in 1985 and we’ve had a continuous presence in the country since 1992.
+Before August 2017, we had just one project in Kutupalong, Cox’s Bazar; we now run multiple hospitals, primary health centres, and health posts in and around camps on the peninsula.

-Our teams have seen streams of people arriving, destitute and traumatised.
+Our teams in Cox’s Bazar have seen streams of Rohingya refugees arriving, destitute and traumatised.
 Many of them have serious medical needs such as violence-related injuries, severely infected wounds and advanced obstetric complications.

 The poor hygiene in the densely populated camps makes them breeding grounds for disease outbreaks.
 This is made worse by the area’s hilly terrain, which is prone to flooding and landslides.

 We are treating patients for respiratory tract infections and diarrhoeal diseases, which are directly linked to their living conditions.
 We have also seen a number of infants with malnutrition.

 On 10 November 2017, we reported the first suspected case of diphtheria.
-Between then and the end of the outbreak, we had treated 6,547 cases of the disease, with most cases being children aged between five and 14 years old.
+Between then and the end of the outbreak, we had treated 6,547 cases of the disease, most of them with most cases being children aged between five and 14 years old.

 The emergency response to the issues of shelter, water and sanitation needs to be urgently scaled up.
 If the Rohingya's living conditions aren't massively improved, the risk of infectious diseases will remain.

-Follow-up for non-communicable diseases (NCDs) and surgical capacity are additional areas of concern, as facilities within the camps are limited and we fear they may be reduced over time.
+Follow-up for non-communicable diseases and surgical capacity are additional areas of concern, as facilities within the camps are limited and we fear they may be reduced over time.